Healthdirect Free Australian health advice you can count on.

 Key facts

-This page contains information about physical changes in girls during puberty.
-Go here if you are looking for information about physical changes in girls or emotional changes that teenagers often experience.
+This page contains information about physical changes in boys during puberty.
+You can find more information about physical changes in girls or the emotional changes that teenagers often experience.

 When does puberty begin?

-There are a few different changes to be prepared for.
+Puberty happens over several years.
+There are a few different changes you can be prepared for.

 Growth spurt